Primary Image

 • Scoring is done using the first trial for each item.

-• Maximum possible score of 96.
+• Item scores are summed, with the maximum possible score of 96.

 • Item scores range from 0 to 5 and reflect progressive task difficulty.